 Chance and Design at Black Mountain College

-Díaz's focus is on experimentation.
+Díaz’s focus is on experimentation.
 Albers, Cage, and Fuller, she shows, taught new models of art making that favored testing procedures rather than personal expression.
-The resulting projects not only reconfigured the relationships among chance, order, and design—they helped redefine what artistic practice was, and could be, for future generations.
+These methodologies represented incipient directions for postwar art practice, elements of which would be sampled, and often wholly adopted, by Black Mountain students and subsequent practitioners.
+The resulting works, which interrelate art and life in a way that imbues these projects with crucial relevance, not only reconfigured the relationships among chance, order, and design—they helped redefine what artistic practice was, and could be, for future generations.

-Offering a bold, compelling new angle on some of the most widely studied creative minds of the twentieth century, The Experimenters does nothing less than rewrite the story of art in the mid-twentieth century.
+Offering a bold, compelling new angle on some of the most widely studied creative figures of modern times, The Experimenters does nothing less than rewrite the story of art in the mid-twentieth century.